rivtDocs/rivtdocs.github.io/docs/search.md

 ### Enter search terms separated by a + sign

-Executes full text search across **rivt** related README files on GitHub
+Executes full text search across README files on GitHub that contain the term **rivt**
 <br>
 Refresh page to clear search [ctrl+R or F5]